OleHolmNielsen/ITwiki/Email.rst

 Non-Microsoft Email clients
 ================================

+In general AIT only supports Microsoft's Outlook E-mail clients.
+Therefore we have to look elsewhere for guides.

 **Note:** The Office365 mailboxes require OAuth2_ authentification using Azure_MFA_ and the Microsoft_Authenticator_ app on your smartphone.
 Everyone will have to connect to this Azure mail server for IMAP_ (incoming mail) as well as SMTP_ (outgoing mail)::